Verse

 By Octavius Winslow0Rest in ChristPersonal Relationship with JesusPSA 62:1ISA 53:5JER 50:6MAT 6:34MAT 11:28JHN 14:27ROM 8:1PHP 4:7HEB 4:91PE 5:7Octavius Winslow emphasizes the profound rest found in Jesus, urging weary souls to recognize Him as their true resting-place.
 He highlights the importance of understanding Jesus not just as a concept but as a personal Savior who invites us to come to Him directly for comfort and assurance.
 Winslow warns against the tendency to forget this resting-place, reminding believers that true rest encompasses forgiveness, justification, and sanctification through Christ.
 He encourages the faithful to embrace the fullness of what Jesus offers, assuring them that in Him lies all they need for peace and solace.
 Ultimately, the sermon calls for a deep, personal connection with Jesus as the source of rest for the weary soul.

-The Four Horsemen of the Gloomy Decades
+The Sweetness of the Lips

 - Jamieson-Fausset-Brown